xaratustrah/motorroller/README.md

 ### Running modes

 Motoroller can be run in three different modes.
 It accepts commands in interactive, command line and client / server mode.
+During movement, pressing ctrl-C will stop the movement and exit gracefully.

 #### Interactive mode

 this is the default mode.
 There will be an input prompt for entering commands.
-The readline history is activated for convenience.
 Just run:

 ```
 motoroller
 ```

+The readline history is activated for convenience.
+You can revisit your older commands by pressing arrow up.

 #### Commands as arguments
 Use one or several commands directly in the command prompt: